The Debut Dagger Award

 Please note the dates below are advisory and may be changed.

-The shortlist will be announced during the summer and published on our website.
+The shortlist will be announced during the summer of 2018 and published on our website.

 The winner will be announced at the glamorous CWA Dagger Awards Gala Dinner which is usually held in London in October.